ngneat/effects/README.md

 First, install the package: `npm i @ngneat/effects-ng`.

-Create an effect class, extends the `EffectFn` and use the `createEffectFn` to create your effects:
+Create an effect class, extends the `EffectFn` class and use the `createEffectFn` to create your effects:

 ```ts
 import { EffectFn } from '@ngneat/effects-ng';